Cal-Poly-Open-Source-ASIC-Class/lab2/README.md

     - `runs/<run>/56-openroad-stapostpnr/max_ss_100C_1v60/max.rpt` shows the worst max paths.

 5. Open your design in `openroad` to visually view the worst max paths.
-    - `make openroad` will launch openroad on your most recent run.
+    - `make openroad` will launch openroad with timing on your most recent run.
     - Navigate to the timing report tab on the right and then click update.
     - Click on your worst paths to see them visualized on your laid out chip.
     - To use openroad manually, launch `openroad` from the command line and input the following commands: